Richard-M-Sullivan/matchTacToe/README_V2_CURRENT.md

 ##### Major Project Accomplishments:

 ###### 9/4/2020
-1. created a new gethub account that is seperate from my student account for school to hold personal projects
+1. created a new github account that is seperate from my student account for school to hold personal projects

 2. created a new repository and populated it with a makefile of